-The three royal links of Royal Birkdale, Royal Liverpool and Royal Lytham & St. Annes have hosted the Open Championship an impressive 31 times between them, with Royal Liverpool set to host the championships for the 12th time in 2014.
+The three royal links of Royal Birkdale, Royal Liverpool and Royal Lytham & St. Annes have hosted the Open Championship an impressive 32 times between them, with Royal Liverpool having recently hosted the championships for the 12th time in 2014.

 In the professional game, three of our clubs, Royal Birkdale, Royal Lytham & St. Annes and Southport & Ainsdale, have all hosted the Ryder Cup.
 Two of our member clubs, Hillside and Royal Birkdale have hosted what is now known as the BMW PGA Championships.

 Outside of the Open Championship, the clubs within England’s Golf Coast also have great experience in hosting some of golf’s other major championships.
-Royal Birkdale will host the Senior British Open for the first time in 2013, an event that Royal Lytham & St. Annes has hosted four times previously.
+Royal Birkdale hosted the Senior British Open for the first time in 2013, an event that Royal Lytham & St. Annes has hosted four times previously.
 Four of the clubs within England’s Golf Coast have also hosted the Ricoh Women’s British Open, those being the three royals plus Southport & Ainsdale.
-Royal Birkdale will host this event for the 6th time in 2014.
+Royal Birkdale hosted this event for the 6th time in 2014.

 As much as the clubs within England’s Golf Coast can claim to have an impressive resume of hosting professional competitions, it is in the amateur game where many of our clubs have left their mark.
 The first British Amateur Championship was held at Royal Liverpool in 1885.
 The Amateur Championship trophy was commissioned in 1886 and funded by 24 golf clubs, including three England’s Golf Coast members in Formby, Royal Liverpool and West Lancashire.
 Five clubs within England’s Golf Coast have hosted The Amateur Championship, with Royal Liverpool having hosted the event more than any other club in the history of the competition (18 times).

-Within the English Amateur game five of our clubs have hosted the English Amateur Championships while six clubs within England’s Golf Coast have hosted the English Men’s Open Amateur Strokeplay Championship for the Brabazon Trophy, an event that will return to Formby in 2013.
+Within the English Amateur game five of our clubs have hosted the English Amateur Championships while six clubs within England’s Golf Coast have hosted the English Men’s Open Amateur Strokeplay Championship for the Brabazon Trophy.